 The same study also discovered some traces of gram-negative bacteria in the dispensary products.
 The cannabis had the presence of E. Coli, Klebsiella pneumoniae, and various other bacteria that may be harmful for you.

 You probably already know how dangerous is it to consume contaminated cannabis.
 But here, we’ll put some more light on the problems you may face.

-Grit weed also pose extreme dangers to your lungs and other body parts.
+Grit weed also poses extreme dangers to your lungs and other body parts.
 Fungus and bacteria can severely damage your respiratory system.
 And other side effects may include:

 In some extreme cases, the patient may also feel difficulty in breathing, palpitation, convulsion, and unconsciousness.

 One of the most effective ways of keeping your hands off contaminated cannabis is to get a medical marijuana recommendation in LA and buy from a trusted source.
-But as we saw before, even the products from cannabis dispensaries aren’t always pure.
+If you prefer the convenience of purchasing cannabis or CBD products online and are eager to explore new unusual consumption methods, consider visiting specialized websites or discover Best CBD on AskGrowers.com which caters to a wide range of innovative and unique options from different reputable brands.
+We recommend you try different CBD products from such brands to receive a pleasant cbd experience But as we saw before, even the products from cannabis dispensaries aren’t always pure.
 And thus, it’s a good idea to have the knowledge on how to identify good weed from the bad.

 Here are a few ways you can differentiate between a good and a bad cannabis product.

 This particular way of checking the quality of your cannabis is very useful in determining if the product contains silica glass or not.
 In this method, you rub your bud against a piece of glass and check if it is making any scraping noise.
 If yes, there is a very high probability of your product being grit weed.

 You may also try rubbing the bud on a CD and check for any scratches due to the glass in the bud.